gicentre/litvis/documents/tutorials/dataTutorials/unstructuredTextParsing.md

 We now don't want our parsing to stop when `catCounter` succeeds because if we have found a non-cat word following a number we need to continue parsing looking for cats.
 We can make any parser run repeatedly with [loop](https://package.elm-lang.org/packages/elm/parser/latest/Parser#loop).

 A loop parser requires us to define a _state_ which keeps, and possibly modifies, the data we wish to extract while parsing.
 In our case that state is a simple integer (number of cats).
-The parser applied in the loop must contain at least two parsers, one of which should succeed when we wish to continue looping, the other should succeed when we have finished looping.
+The parser applied in the loop must contain at least two parsers, one of which should succeed when we wish to continue looping (`P.Loop`), the other should succeed when we have finished looping (`P.Done`).

 In our case we will stop parsing when we've reached the end of the input (looking for a match with the [end](https://package.elm-lang.org/packages/elm/parser/latest/Parser#end) parser), but continue if we find a number-word (which might be a cat) or some ignorable text.